mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-directory.md

 ### void Enumerate([AdgEnumerator enumerator](/reference/datagate/datagate-client/adg-enumerator.html))

-Enumerates the items in the directory using the specified enumerator.
+Enumerates the items in the directory using the specified enumerator and file types.

 ```cs
 void Enumerate(AdgEnumerator enumerator)